Inviting an International Scholar

 Checking Into the University

-- Once the scholar arrives to campus, s/he must meet with the staff in the Office of International Programs to "check into" the university.
+- Once the scholar arrives to campus, s/he must meet with the staff in the Center for Global Engagement to "check into" the university.
 The exchange visitor will be "validated" in the Student and Exchange Visitor Information System (SEVIS) upon arrival.

 - Health insurance is required by the U.S. State Department.
-OIP will discuss health insurance options with the visiting scholar and will ensure that the scholar is compliance with immigration law.
+The Center for Global Engagement will discuss health insurance options with the visiting scholar and will ensure that the scholar is compliance with immigration law.

 Gaining Access to Campus Facilities